 You may NOT bring knives, straight razors or other weapons, illegal drugs or alcohol, non-prescribed medications, food or beverages of any kind, or pets.
 ASAC is not responsible for lost or stolen items.

-King House makes available family groups in conjunction with our outpatient services and weekend visits.
+King House encourages participation with family groups in conjunction with our outpatient services and weekend family visits.
+However, overnight passes for patients are not often approved without extenuating circumstances.
 Family involvement in the treatment and recovery process has been a proven way to encourage and support a successful recovery.

 Following the King House program patients may require additional support.
 ASAC offers a variety of continuing services including: